Durjoy001/Java_Tutorial/Java OOPs Concepts/Abstraction/Interface/README.md

 * By interface, we can support the functionality of multiple inheritance.
 * It can be used to achieve loose coupling.

 **Interface fields are public, static and final by default, and the methods are public and abstract by default.**

+**A class extends another class, an interface extends another interface, but a class implements an interface.**

+**If a class implements multiple interfaces, or an interface extends multiple interfaces, it is known as multiple inheritance.**